dagger/dagger/docs/current/sdk/elixir/756758-get-started.md

 - Install Elixir SDK
 - Create an Elixir CI task to test an application
-- Improve the Python CI tool to test the application against multiple Elixir and OTP versions
+- Improve the Elixir CI tool to test the application against multiple Elixir and OTP versions

 ## Requirements

 This tutorial assumes that:

 - You have a basic understanding of the Elixir programming language.
 If not, [read the Elixir learning](https://elixir-lang.org/learning.html).
-- You have a Elixir development environment with Elixir 1.14 or later and Erlang/OTP 25 or later.
+- You have an Elixir development environment with Elixir 1.14 or later and Erlang/OTP 25 or later.
 If not, install [Elixir](https://elixir-lang.org/install.html) and [Erlang/OTP](https://www.erlang.org/downloads).
 - You have Docker installed and running on the host system.
 If not, [install Docker](https://docs.docker.com/engine/install/).

-## Step 1: Create an Elixir application
+## Step 1: Create an Elixir project

 Create an Elixir project with `mix`: